celinekurpershoek/link-checker/README.md

 ## todo:
-- [ ] Create issue if broken urls are found
+- [ ] Create issue if broken URLs are found
 - [ ] Parse each broken link in report on new line